Santa Rosa Plateau: Human history

 The first Native Americans are thought to have inhabited the area for more than 8,000 years.
 The Native Americans known as Luiseño, due to their connection to the San Luis Rey Mission, began to inhabit the area about 1,500 years ago.
 It is thought they only used the Plateau during the warm weather months, and to collect acorns in the fall.
 During the rest of the year they lived in the nearby Temecula Valley.
 They had a village called Meha near the ranch on the Plateau.
 The midden found at the village suggests it had been occupied for approximately 6,000 years.
 When visiting the adobes, one can see indentations in boulders used by the Native Americans to grind acorns and other food.

 Before the arrival of Spanish missionaries, the indigenous peoples of Southern California lived in bands, each of which controlled its own territory.
 The bands interacted with each other through ceremonial exchanges, marriages and trade.
 Their territories included acorn gathering sites in the mountains.
 The acorns they liked the best were from the black oak, which only grows above 3,000 feet.
-In the winter these bands would move to move to the coast.
+In the winter these bands would move to the coast.

 In 1798, the mission fathers of San Diego decided there should be a mission between there and San Juan Capistrano.
 Thus was formed mission San Luis Rey de Francia.
 Native Americans that fell under the jurisdiction of this new mission were all labeled Luiseño.
 When Spanish rule ended in 1822, the new Mexican government decreed that mission lands would be secularized.
 In California this did not happen until 1834.
 It was during this period that the plateau received its name, probably in honor of Saint Rose of Lima.

 In 1846, Juan Moreno was granted 47,000 acres by the Mexican governor of California, Pio Pico.
 In 1855, Moreno sold Rancho Santa Rosa to Augustin Machado.
 After he died, the land passed through several hands before being purchased by John Deer of England.
 After him the land went to his son, Parker Dear.
 It is said that Parker Dear treated his Native American help like slaves and they would sometimes run away.

 In 1904 Walter Vail purchased the land, mainly to raise cattle.
 When he died, the land went to his son, Mahlon Vail.
 Mahlon is said to have respected Native American rights to harvest acorns, gather wood and hunt on the Plateau.
 However, they were not allowed to bunk with the other cowboys and had to live off the ranch.